achristmascarl/rainfrog/README.md

 the goal for rainfrog is to provide a lightweight, terminal-based alternative to pgadmin/dbeaver.

 ### features
-- efficient navigation via vim-like keybindings for query editor, data table, and menu
+- efficient navigation via vim-like keybindings and mouse controls
+- query editor with keyword highlighting and session history
-- quickly copy data, filter and preview tables, and switch between schemas
+- quickly copy data, filter tables, and switch between schemas
+- shortcuts to view table metadata and properties
 - cross-platform (macOS, linux, windows, android via termux)

 ### why "rainfrog"?